Introduction of closed cycle gas turbines with

-their capability of retaining combustion generated CO2 can offer a
+turbines with their capability of retaining combustion generated CO2

 performance to any other proposal in the field of Carbon Capture and Storage